-The meadow vole is an excellent swimmer and are also good at digging holes.
+The meadow vole is an excellent swimmer and is also good at digging holes.

 Their lifespan ranges from 2 to 16 months.
-Some people consider them a pest because they cause great damage to plants, and also carry similar diseases as other rodents.
+Some people consider them a pest because they cause significant damage to plants and carry similar diseases to other rodents.

 The mink is a semiaquatic mammal from Canada and the United States.
-Their color varies between tan to dark brown or black.
+Their color varies from tan to dark brown or black.

 Mink measure about 62 cm and weigh about 1 kg.

-Mink are carnivores and eat frogs, fish, salamanders, birds, muskrats, eggs, crayfish, mice, and voles.
+Mink carnivores eat frogs, fish, salamanders, birds, muskrats, eggs, crayfish, mice, and voles.